kangfarih/kangfarih.github.io/content/posts/ragasukma-comic/index.md

 ### Role
 In this project we are consist of Back End, Front End and UI Designer team.
-Being part of **Front-End** team I have responsiblity to implementing, maintening all of Apps Feature, for Mobile Apps and Admin Web.
+Being part of **Front-End** team I have responsiblity to implementing, maintain all of Apps Feature, for Mobile Apps and Admin Web.

 ### Footage